|

 Skelton, W. G. Walter

-He was aboard the Cable Ship Alert.
-He died when he was
+Navy.
+He was aboard the Cable Ship Alert when he died

 His wife was Mrs E Skelton, from 39 Monins Road,